Local Search Just Changed 5 Ways. Here's What Dental Practices Need to Know.

 If your marketing team hasn't briefed you on any of this, that's a problem.
 Here's the full breakdown.

-Review recency now counts 2.3x more than it did before the update.
+The recency number comes from Search Engine Journal: review recency now counts 2.3x more than it did before the update.

 That means your total star rating and total review count matter less than whether you've gotten reviews in the last 90 days.
 A practice with 80 reviews and the most recent one from six months ago will now lose to a competitor with 40 reviews and three from last week.